Skip to main content

 });

-// Later, when you no longer need it:
+// Call stop() later, when you no longer need to react to navigation.

 For checkout specifically, onCheckoutStep lets you react to a particular step: